Xdeon/ecoap/README.md

 ecoap is a variation of [gen_coap](https://github.com/gotthardp/gen_coap.git) with lots of modifications.

-ecoap originated from pure interests in researching how concurrency-oriented programming language helps building IoT infrastructures.
+ecoap originated from pure interests in researching and learning how concurrency-oriented programming language helps building IoT infrastructures.
-Therefore it is under heavy development and is **only for personal and experimental use**.
+Therefore it is a toy project under heavy development and is **only for personal and experimental use**.
-For the same reason, it may not strictly comply with all license requirements (if any) for a while.
+For the same reason, it may not strictly comply with all license requirements (if any) for a while. (e.g. clearify all modifications that were ever made)

 ## Usage
 ### general configurations